Charles Huntziger: German offensive

 On 10 May, Huntziger decided at the last minute to call up the 71st Infantry Division, his other Series B division that was held in reserve, to reinforce the front at Sedan.
-However, a delay in transferring command meant that the division only arrived on 12 May, during the German attack to cross the Meuse.
+A delay in transferring command meant that the division only arrived on 12 May, during the German attack across the Meuse.
 Its units thereafter became entangled with those of the 55th Infantry Division, causing significant confusion that was further aggravated by changes in fire plans and the French communication system.
-On 13 May, Huntziger sent an urgent telegram to GQG, following which the order was given and maintained to commit the 3rd Armoured Division held in reserve in spite of Huntziger's telegram later that day downplaying the urgency of the situation.
-Huntziger subsequently directed General Jean Adolphe Louis Robert Flavigny to disperse his tanks into smaller pockets along the 12km front, in contradiction to French doctrine.
+On 13 May, Huntziger sent an urgent telegram to the Grand Quartier Général (GQG), following which the order was given and maintained to commit the 3rd Armoured Division held in reserve in spite of Huntziger's telegram later that day downplaying the urgency of the situation.
+Huntziger subsequently directed General Jean Adolphe Louis Robert Flavigny to disperse his tanks into smaller pockets along the 12 km front, in contradiction to French doctrine.
 Together with the poor combat readiness of the division and further delays, this meant that the opportunity to mount an effective counterattack and contain the German breach was lost.

-Front line situation between 14–16 May.
+Front line situation between 14 – 16 May.
 See Huntziger's Second Army, centre bottom.

-On 14 May, and amid the deteriorating situation, Huntziger telephoned General Alphonse Joseph Georges (commander-in-chief of the Northeastern Front) to ask whether he should withdraw to cover Paris or the Maginot Line.
+On 14 May Huntziger telephoned General Alphonse Joseph Georges (commander-in-chief of the Northeastern Front) to ask whether he should withdraw to cover Paris or the Maginot Line.
 Georges responded indirectly that Huntziger should do the best possible and maintain contact with Corap's Ninth Army.
 Huntziger subsequently opted to cover the Maginot Line, leaving the way clear for the Panzer divisions to advance all the way to the English Channel.
 The second line around Stonne held firm, though this battle had become irrelevant as the Germans pushed northwest into France.

-As early as 15 May, Georges proposed that Huntziger be dismissed and Corap swapped with General Henri Giraud in command of the Seventh Army, however Gamelin refused and instead dismissed Corap.
+As early as 15 May, Georges proposed that Huntziger be dismissed and Corap swapped with General Henri Giraud in command of the Seventh Army; Gamelin refused but agreed to swap Corap.
 This allowed Corap to be scapegoated by Prime Minister Paul Reynaud.
 On 18 May, Huntziger distributed a pamphlet among his troops, written by Massis, that was intended to restore the confidence of soldiers disoriented by the new German tactics that involved dive-bombing, massive tank attacks, and paratrooper incursions.
 After forwarding it to Reynaud's office, the pamphlet was widely distributed to the French press and radio, making Huntziger a popular figure overnight.
-With a reorganisation on 3 June, General Maxime Weygand, having replaced Gamelin as commander-in-chief, entrusted Huntziger with command of the newly created Fourth Army Group that included the Second Army and which held a front that spanned from the Aisne to the northwestern end of the Maginot Line.
+With a reorganisation on 3 June, Weygand, having replaced Gamelin as commander-in-chief, entrusted Huntziger with command of the new Fourth Army Group that included the Second Army and which held a front that spanned from the Aisne to the northwestern end of the Maginot Line.